-Training and development of staff continues to be driven with FMOs attending several investigation and management courses.
+Training and development of staff will continue to be driven with FMOs attending several investigation and management courses.

-Peak fishing periods including higher influx of holiday makers and fishers has become a focus of both high-profile presence of FMOs, and of community education activities.
-The Mobile Recreational Fishing vehicle is rostered to conduct patrols in the Bioregion and increase the highprofile presence and roster start-times are designed to maximise contacts with recreational fishers.
+Peak fishing periods including higher influx of holiday makers and fishers will become a focus of both high-profile presence of FMOs, and of community education activities.
+The Mobile Recreational Fishing vehicle will be rostered to conduct patrols in the Bioregion and increase the high profile presence with roster start-times designed to maximise contacts with recreational fishers.

 The Walpole - Nornalup Inlets Marine Park will see the personnel in the southern bioregion engaged in a range of tasks including delivery of marine park compliance services and education programs.
-Operational plans have been developed with the Department of Environment and Conservation, and Department of Transport with a focus on joint operations to maximize the management presence in the marine park.
+Operational plans have been developed with the Department of Parks and Wildlife, and the Department of Transport with a focus on joint operations to maximize the management presence in the marine park.

-A dedicated and targeted approach on the unlawful taking of Abalone by recreation fishers for commercial purposes will target the known high risk areas.
+A dedicated and targeted approach on the unlawful taking of abalone by recreational fishers for commercial purposes will concentrate on known high risk areas.
 Intelligence information identifies this activity is taking place and the mostly likely locations and methods that are being used by some recreational fishers.